bbulkow/esp32/README.md

 command line to this extra part even when I'm not working on my ESP32 project is a bit much.

 I have set the following environment variables.
-The purpose of moving the IDF TOOLS into the Windows partition was performance, but under WSL2 it would be better to put it under WSL.
-It's unclear in the documentation whether having IDF_PATH and IDF_TARGET defined are a good idea or not, but they don't seem to hurt.

 ```
 export IDF_TOOLS_PATH="$D/esp/espressif"